Prostitution in Haiti: Targeted Groups

 Research in Haiti reveals specific groups that are impacted by the risk associated with sex trafficking more than others.
 Among these groups, the greatest risk by far are women and girls, in particular the poor, and those with limited or disrupted schooling, lack of steady families or who are displaced.
 There are reports from international agencies stating that at greatest risk are young girls in the early mid teens to late teenage years in zones where there are broken families and disrupted social order.
 These conditions of social abandonment strengthen the predatory role of traffickers who selectively target the unprotected and the impoverished.
+Reports from Amnesty International, a human rights organization, further highlight how children, especially adolescent girls in gang-controlled areas, face acute risks of sexual exploitation and coercion.
+Testimonies from affected minors show how poverty, hunger, and the absence of state protection heighten their vulnerability.
+A 16-year-old girl described being forced into commercial sex to survive, saying, “I don’t have a choice… They see you and say, ‘Let’s go.’
+If you refuse, they hit you with a gun.”

-Although, within the restavek system, children are mistreated, it also includes rural children who are sent to different households within the system.
-Abuse, undereducation, and complete disregard for a child are common within the restavek system.
+These patterns of vulnerability are even more pronounced within the restavek system, where children face structural conditions that make exploitation more likely.
+Thehe restavek system includes rural children who are sent to different households within the system.
+Abuse, undereducation, and complete disregard for a child are common within the restaveksystem.
 These are all the more neglectful when it comes to children performing [domestic] servitude and who are kept away from their families.
 Roughly between 150,000 and 300,000 children within the system, a considerable portion of which are minors or girls.
-Their youth and the fact that there are insufficient guardians increases the rate in which they are placed in situations where [trafficking for] labor and sexual exploitation will occur.
+Their youth and the fact that there are insufficient guardians increases the rate in which they are placed in situations where trafficking for labor and sexual exploitation will occur.

 Gender and age bias shape who gets targeted and how exploitation unfolds and is documented for adolescent girls as the majority of the affected group.
 Boys in various communities may encounter other forms of exploitation, such as being pressured into activities with armed groups or informal labor networks.
+A 12-year-old boy explained that gang members forced him to serve as an informant, saying, “If I didn’t do it, they would have killed me.”
 These overlapping pressures of poverty, displacement, gender inequality, and weak legal protections shape the social context in which these patterns of sex trafficking occur.
 These patterns must be understood in these various intersections.
 Age ranges, gender patterns, and affected minority groups to formulate interventions that safeguard those impacted the most while countering the root determinants of trafficking.